 “Eating healthy is so hard.
 Eating healthy takes so much time.
 Eating healthy is so expensive.”

 Sound familiar?
-I know I used to feel that way, and to be fair, those sentiments can be true, to a certain extent.
-But after a year of following the anti-inflammatory diet, I’ve learned that eating healthy can actually be really easy, quick and affordable.
+We know we used to feel that way, and to be fair, those sentiments can be true, to a certain extent.
+But after a year of following the anti-inflammatory diet, we've learned that eating healthy can actually be really easy, quick and affordable.

 You just have to know the right tricks.
-One of my favorites: making your own salad dressing.
+One of our favorites: making your own salad dressing.

 Unfortunately, store-bought salad dressing brands are often filled with excess sugar and sodium, inflammatory oils, preservatives and harmful additives like MSG, gums, and artificial colors and flavors.
 They're also expensive–usually costing upwards of $5 per bottle.